 Health and Energy H-3 concentrations in water samples are in good agreement across a large range of concentrations from below the detection limit to several hundred thousand picocuries per liter.
+Figure 3.2.8 shows the mid-range concentration data, while Figure 3.2.9 shows the low-range concentration data.
+Figure 3.2.10 shows historical data at groundwater well 299-E-17-14, which historically has concentrations above 200,000 pCi/L.

-Health and Energy I-129 concentrations in water samples are in good agreement for this reporting period (Figure 3.2.12), although historically the agreement is only fair.
+Health and Energy I-129 concentrations in water samples are in fair agreement for this reporting period (Figure 3.2.11), which is consistent with historical results.
+While the Health and Energy data are similar, a significant number of samples have concentrations where the error bars do not overlap.
 Health routinely detects I-129 in groundwater well 699-36-70A at concentrations ranging from 5 to 15 pCi/L.

 Health and Energy Pu-238, Pu-239/240, Sr-90, Tc-99, U-234, U-235, U-236, and U-238 concentrations in water samples are all in good agreement.
-As an example, the Tc-99 data are shown in Figures 3.2.10 and 3.2.11.

 The Pu-238 concentrations are all below the detection limit, and detected concentrations of the other radionuclides are consistent with historical results.
-Pu-239/240 is typically detected in 200 Area groundwater wells, but is not detected at the background location near Vernita.
-Strontium-90 is typically detected at approximately 10,000 pCi/L at groundwater well 199-N-67 at the 100N Area, and is also detected at lower concentrations in groundwater wells at the 100K and 200 East Areas, and in riverbank seeps along the 100 Area.
-Technetium-99 is typically detected at 100 and 200 Area groundwater wells.
-Isotopes of uranium are detected in 200 and 300 Area groundwater wells and in riverbank seeps along the 300 Area.
+Pu-239/240 is typically detected in 200 Area groundwater wells (Figure 3.2.12, as an example).
+Strontium-90 is typically detected at approximately 10,000 - 15,000 pCi/L at groundwater well 199-N-67 at the 100N Area (Figure 3.2.13), and is also detected at lower concentrations in groundwater wells at the 100K and 200 East Areas, and in riverbank seeps along the 100 Area.
+Technetium-99 is typically detected at 100 and 200 Area groundwater wells (Figure 3.2.14).
+Isotopes of uranium are detected in 200 and 300 Area groundwater wells and in riverbank seeps along the 300 Area (Figures 3.2.16, 3.2.16, and 3.2.17 for U-234).

 Isotopic uranium results are typically reported for U-234, U-235, and U-238.
 These isotopes occur in nature as well as in Hanford byproducts.
 Uranium-236 is an isotope that does not occur in nature, but rather is a byproduct of reactor operations.
 Detection of U-236 indicates a Hanford contaminant, rather than naturally occurring radioactivity.
 Uranium-236 is occasionally detected in Columbia River sediments and in groundwater or river water samples.
-Uranium -236 is often detected at groundwater well 399-1-17A, at the 300 Area, at concentrations ranging from 0 to 2 pCi/L. In addition, U-236 is often detected from 300 Area riverbank seeps at concentrations approximately 0.5 pCi/L.
+Uranium-236 is often detected at groundwater well 399-1-17A, at the 300 Area, at concentrations ranging from 0 to 2 pCi/L. In addition, U-236 is often detected from 300 Area riverbank seeps at concentrations approximately 0.5 pCi/L.

 Both Health and Energy analyzed a drinking water sample from the 400 Area Drinking Water Tank.
 Both agencies detected tritium (H-3) at approximately 6,000 pCi/L. No other radionuclides were detected.
-Health independently collected a drinking water sample from the LIGO Facility at Hanford's 600 Area and two drinking water samples from the Edwin Markham elementary school in Pasco, and all results were either below detection limits or below drinking water standards.
+Health independently collected a drinking water sample from the LIGO Facility at Hanford's 600 Area and two drinking water samples from the Edwin Markam elementary school in Pasco, and all results were either below detection limits or below drinking water standards.